 We all know change starts at home.
 And actually, it’s already started.

-With almost $8M in legislative funding as a result of lobbying efforts by CAN Activists from within the SCI Community - the tide is turning.
+With over $25M in state legislative funding as a result of lobbying efforts by CAN Activists from within the SCI Community - the tide is turning.
 We’re making our voices heard, and demanding to have a say in the research efforts that will affect us.
-We’ve passed Bills in Minnesota and Washington states, and now have groups of committed activists in Pennsylvania, Ohio and Wisconsin eager to follow suit
+We’ve passed Bills in Pennsylvania, Minnesota and Washington states, and now have groups of committed activists in Ohio and Wisconsin eager to follow suit

 Minnesota CAN Advocates - Connect